 Of course, Bangkok on the other hand is the Muay Thai (Thai Boxing) capital of Thailand (and globally), so that at least makes up for the deficiency, and restores the balance between the two most important cities of Thailand.

-Nonetheless, Bangkok hosts the most famous Thai Massage school in the world, that is—the Watpo and Chetawan Traditional medical and massage school, which together with the Wat Pho temple, is considered the protector and keeper of Traditional Thai Medicine knowledge.
+Nonetheless, Bangkok hosts the most famous Thai Massage school in the world, that is, the Watpo and Chetawan Traditional Medical and Massage School, which together with the Wat Pho temple, is considered the protector and keeper of Traditional Thai Medicine knowledge.

-Other institutes offering Thai Massage education are several universities in and around Bangkok (with Bachelor and Master programs of Traditional Thai Medicine) and a bunch of vocational training centers.
+Other institutes offering Thai Massage education are some universities in and around Bangkok (with Bachelor and Master programs of Traditional Thai Medicine) and a bunch of vocational training centers.
 Nevertheless, both the universities and general vocational schools are difficult to access for foreigners primarily due to the language barrier and sometimes due to admission policies that only allow Thai people.

 At any rate, an instructor you might not want to miss when visiting Bangkok is the blind Thai Massage teacher and therapist Master Yong Kiat, who is a pupil of the late Ajahn Pisit Benjamongkonwaree from Pisit Massage.
 Yong Kiat runs the Bangkok Thai Massage center.

 And if one’s really into Thai Yoga (Reusi Datton) or Thai Foot Massage & Reflexology one should definitely visit Master Kong from the Yoga Massage School Thailand Metta.

 Surely, studying Thai Bodywork in Bangkok is very unlike studying in Chiang Mai.
 Bangkok city for instance accounts for 8 million inhabitants and Chiang Mai for about 150,000 souls.
 That’s a big disparity and it naturally shapes things quite differently.